 As with all car parks at beauty spots, spaces can fill up quickly on weekends, bank holidays and during school holidays.
 If travelling on those days, I’d recommend arriving early or late in the day as parking is particularly limited here.

-Alternatively, parking is available on Old Mam Tor Road near Blue John Cavern, but please park responsibly as buses operate along this route.
+Alternatively, parking is available on Old Mam Tor Road near Blue John Cavern.

 Mam Tor Short Walk Directions

-- The path to the summit starts at the back of Mam Nick Car Park.
+- The Mam Tor trail to the summit starts at the back of Mam Nick Car Park.
 Keep to the path as it runs parallel to the small country road.

-- You’ll soon see the steps to the top on your right-hand side, behind a small fence.
+- You’ll soon see the steps to the top ahead of you, behind a small fence.
 Just the small matter of climbing them separates you from the incredible views of the Peak area!

 Mission Accomplished!